 All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+Examples given in KCSIE 2019 include bullying, physical abuse, harassment (including sexual), upskirting and sexting.
 We recognise that children are capable of abusing their peers.
 Abuse will never be tolerated or passed off as “banter” or “part of growing up”.
 Staff should be aware that external influences (relationships older children may build up outside the home and school) can be abusive.

 Most cases of pupils hurting other pupils will be dealt with under our school’s behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
 This might include where the alleged behaviour: